 Considering the high-end tail of the void and cluster radius distribution (see Fig.~\ref{fig:radius}), we again note that the largest structures are most prone to contamination from masking effects, and only the clean $\texttt{EdgeFlag}=0$ subset should be considered for statistical analyses.

-All things considered, we did not find any evidence for outstanding, ultra-large QSO groups or giant empty voids, neither in the \emph{Quaia} quasar distribution, nor its 50 mock catalogues.
+All things considered, we did not find any evidence of outstanding, ultra-large quasar groups or giant empty voids, neither in the \emph{Quaia} quasar distribution, nor in its 50 mock catalogues.
 This conclusion was also strengthened by visual inspection using different redshift bins and wedges in the data, in the spirit of Figs.~\ref{fig:quasar_density_in_slice} and \ref{fig:lightcone_map}.
 We leave the more detailed and formal statistical analysis of the largest structures for future work.